kecnry/nparray/README.md

 # nparray

 Create numpy arrays (via arange, linspace, etc) and manipulate the creation arguments at any time.
-The created object acts as a numpy array but only stores the input parameters.
+The created object acts as a numpy array but only stores the input parameters until its value is accessed.

 The following snippet should give you a better idea of the purpose of nparray.
-Note that under-the-hood are *actual* numpy arrays, but using isinstance or type will currently not recognize the numpy array.
+Note that under-the-hood are *actual* numpy arrays, meaning passing directly to matplotlib works fine, but using isinstance or type will currently not recognize the numpy array (at least for now - see [this issue](https://github.com/kecnry/nparray/issues/6)).

-**NOTE**: this is a work-in-progress and currently only supports arange and linspace, but support for more are coming.

 ```
 import nparray